rust-lang/rust/doc/rust.md

 User-defined syntax extensions are called "macros", and they can be defined with the `macro_rules!` syntax extension.
-User-defined macros can currently only be invoked in expression position.
+User-defined macros can currently be invoked as expressions, statements, or items.

 (A `sep_token` is any token other than `*` and `+`.
 A `non_special_token` is
 any token other than a delimiter or `$`.)